jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/redeemtokensof.md

   @param _holder The account to redeem tokens for.
   @param _projectId The ID of the project to which the tokens being redeemed belong.
   @param _tokenCount The number of project tokens to redeem, as a fixed point number with 18 decimals.
-  ignored: _token The token being reclaimed.
+  @param _token The token being reclaimed.
 This terminal ignores this property since it only manages one token.
   @param _minReturnedTokens The minimum amount of terminal tokens expected in return, as a fixed point number with the same amount of decimals as this terminal.
   @param _beneficiary The address to send the terminal tokens to.
   @param _memo A memo to pass along to the emitted event.